Creative U Faculty, 2026

 Max Raign

-Visual Arts Technician, Foundations
+Visual Arts Technician, CVAD Foundations

 Alum: M.F.A., B.F.A., Studio Art: Drawing and Painting, UNT